zgelam0xb/AT_Prediction/README.md

    CML is a crowdsourced product.
 Quality control is crucial to ensure reliable comparison between ARPA and CML sensors.
 ARPA is used as a reference for CML cleaning.

 3. **CML and ARPA AT extraction**:
-   CML and ARPA station data is averaged over selected HWs and prepared for AT interpolation in the next step.
+   CML and ARPA station data are averaged over selected HWs and prepared for AT interpolation in the next step.

-4. **Air Temperature (AT) interpolation**:
+4. **AT prediction**:
    The Random Forest machine learning algorithm applied to the selected HW events, generating GeoTIFF rasters of predicted AT.

+5. **AT distribution across surface materials** Visualise the distribution of predicted AT values across quartiles of surface materials to analyse their potential to intensify or mitigate heat.